 “I devoured THE LIST—it's funny, heartbreaking, suspenseful and wise.
 It definitely makes my list as one of the best books I've read all year.”

 “[A] smart, incisive, powerfully honest and wonderfully layered novel that explores just what it’s like to try to navigate high school and being a girl without losing yourself entirely.
 THE LIST comes out of the gate with a roar and doesn’t let up until the last jangly, heartrending note is sounded.”

 "I stayed up all night reading Siobhan Vivian's THE LIST, an utterly absorbing novel about the high school caste system, beauty, girlhood, friendship, labels and more.
 Funny, sharp, romantic, poignant and true, I felt for all the characters--no matter how 'pretty' or 'ugly’ they were.
 I loved this book!"

-—MELISSA DE LA CRUZ, WITCHES OF EAST END
+—MELISSA DE LA CRUZ, THE DESCENDANTS

 “Vivian explodes the beauty myth in a page-turning whodunit that reveals the wars waged every day between girls and their images in mirrors.”